lukechn99/github-quickstart/3081W/oop.md

 very closely related to inheritance
 C++, has the advantage of letting you overload many operators **protected access** specifier allows children/derived classes to access some data

+### Encapsulation
+making things private

+### Single responsibility principle

+### Open closed principle
+Don't go back to edit your class, otherwise you will have to do regression testing
+but the class should be open to